zhongqin0820/zhongqin0820.github.io/source/_posts/daily/story-man-from-the-dark.md

 - 写作练习
 ---
 # Introduction
-I made up this story when I suffered the loss of chasing a job offer in the 2019's season of on-campus recruitment.
+I made up this story when I suffered the loss of chasing a job offer in the 2019's season of on-campus hiring.
 At the very beginning, the first conversation was written before I got a job opportunity and the remains were after I received three job offers.
 Thus, this story might not quite consistent in the feelings.

 Spoiler: the whole story is mainly about a small talk between me and a man who said that he was I but from a parallel space-time and 15 years older than me.
 Obviously, the narrator isn't the true me in reality.
 I share this story because it's funny when you review your naive but pretending profound thought when you were suffering some difficulties that you considered you cannot conquer at a young age.
 Hope you'll also enjoy this made-up story with fun.